Neofect/Communicator/README.md

 ## Features
+* Protocol is implemented as a indenpendent module
+  * It is easy to test and maintain.
+  * It is reusable even though connection type is changed to another.
 * Event driven
   * Processes like connecting, disconnection and packet transferring are done internally and related events are dispatched.
 It makes application's structure simple.
-* Protocol is implemented as a indenpendent module
-  * It is easy to test and maintain.
-  * It is reusable even though connection type is changed to another.
 * Various connection types are applicable.
   * Actual connection process and packet communication is an independent module and pluggable.
   * Currently there are only Bluetooth wireless connection types.
-But because the framework works on any type of binary serial protocol, it can be applicable for like serial port connection or TCP/IP connection if we implement.
+But because the framework works on any type of serial protocol, it can be applicable for like USB, serial port or TCP/IP connection if we implement.
 Then existing applications can use it without changing other part like protocol implementation.

 ## How to use it